 5 Best Neighborhoods to Stay in Brussels

-The varied neighbourhoods in Brussels add plenty of flavour and life to the city, and it’s well worth taking the time to travel around the city to discover its many faces.
+The varied neighborhoods in Brussels add plenty of flavour and life to the city, and it’s well worth travelling around the city to discover its many faces.

-Brussels’ City Centre is a magnet for tourists, with dazzling architecture, interesting attractions, and a good choice of places to eat, drink, shop, and sleep.
-The convenience and popularity make it our choice for the best neighbourhood in Brussels for first-time tourists.
+Brussels’ City Centre is a magnet for visitors, with dazzling architecture, interesting attractions, and a good choice of places to eat, drink, and shop.
+The convenience and popularity make it our choice for the best neighborhood in Brussels for first-timers.